Thank you for your interest in Seattle University's Leadership Executive MBA.

 - A current resume reflecting at least seven years progressively responsible professional work experience.
 Applicant's experience should represent a mid-to-senior level role.
 This could apply to technical, scientific, business functional and/or managerial contexts.

-- Two recommendations from supervisors using forms supplied in the application.
+- Two (three preferred) recommendations from supervisors using forms supplied in the application.

-- A four- to five-page, double-spaced essay to serve as a writing sample and statement of intent/interest in this academic program.
+- A two- to four-page, double-spaced essay to serve as a writing sample and statement of intent/interest in this academic program.